stefanmielke/opentyrian/README.md

 ## Changes from Original

 - Moved to 320x240 16 bits
+- Changed config defaults to lowest quality and no screen scaling
 - Removed code that would clear the screen before rendering
 - No saves or config saves (yet)